 - Have a Tier 1 designation for working in a CPS remote learning environment

 - Have a flexible implementation model (adaptable to both remote and hybrid learning)

 Applying for CSF Grants

-Schools should apply for CSF Grants through Ingenuity.
-In SY2020-21, the Creative Schools Fund grants will be open for applications on a rolling basis starting in late September and will be issued quarterly.
+In SY2020-21, the Creative Schools Fund grants will be open for applications on a rolling basis from late September through February 5, 2021.